The Powerful Scoop of Coffee Beans

 Helps Produce "Happy" Hormones

 Various research studies attest that coffee can indeed help curb depression and other negative emotions.
 This is because caffeine activates neurotransmitters like dopamine and serotonin.
-Together with endorphins and oxytocin, these neurotransmitters control mood and are sometimes called "happy" hormones.
+Together with endorphins and oxytocin, these neurotransmitters regulate mood and are sometimes referred to as "happy" hormones.

 As a result, drinking coffee is heavily associated with a lower risk for depression and other negative emotions.
 Take, for example, how your daily cup of coffee can immediately make your day.

-Should You Add Coffee to Your Routine or Not?
+Should You Add Coffee to Your Daily Routine?

-As such, it will instantly stimulate your physical energy and boost your mental sharpness, allowing you to lead an amazingly productive day!
+As such, it will instantly stimulate your physical energy and boost your mental sharpness, enabling you to lead an incredibly productive day.

 So, should you add coffee to your routine?
 Despite its many benefits, it depends on your preference, your body's sensitivity to caffeine, and your present health condition.